bernhardangele/BU-adv-stats/Class2/Class2.md

   samples <- rnorm(n, mean, sd)
   upper <- mean(samples) + 1.96*(sd(samples)/sqrt(n))
   lower <- mean(samples) - 1.96*(sd(samples)/sqrt(n))
+  # test that the mean is within the bounds of the CI.
+Returns TRUE if it is and FALSE if it isn't.
   mean > lower & mean < upper
 }
 ```